Whyzanet/WhyzaGC/README.md

 Female breadboard jumper wires to connect to Raspberry Pi if desired.

-Vaseline glass as a source of radiation.
+Vaseline or uranium glass as a source of radiation.

 ## Assembly